List of content you will read in this article:

 However, you can quickly determine if it's a problem with the browser cache by starting your browser in incognito mode.
 Alternatively, try using a different browser.
 You should clean your cache if you're still getting the issue.

-Sometimes, themes can also be among the causes of the err_connection_timed_out error.
-In these situations, you can run a quick test and turn on one of the default themes.
+Sometimes, themes can also be among the causes of the ERR_CONNECTION_TIMED_OUT error.
+In such a scenario, you can switch to the default theme and check whether the error resolves.

-If you cannot access the WordPress dashboard, change the theme by using phpMyAdmin to change a database value.
+If you cannot access the WordPress dashboard, change the theme using the phpMyAdmin panel to change the current theme to the default one.

 Configuring your WordPress website or server is the subject of the troubleshooting phase we'll cover.